luetkemj/luetkemj.github.io/_posts/2016-05-15-struggles.md

 warning.js:44Warning: Failed propType: Required prop `cardState` was not specified in `CardContainer`.
 Check the render method of `Connect(CardContainer)`.
 ```

-Basically, my state that I set up in the reducer isn't making to my container.
+Basically, my state that I set up in the reducer isn't making it to my container.

 I've added it to my root reducer.